How to Write a Great Restaurant Review

 Think of your review as a short story.
 You can find some helpful tips on the elements of short story writing here.

-- Introduce your characters; the restaurant, and its staff.
+- Set the scene by introducing your characters; the restaurant, and its staff.

 - The first sentence should hook your reader, so make it dramatic.